 Welcome to my Mr. Siga microfiber cleaning cloth review.

-Having a lint-free towel or rag to use on cast iron is a big help, in my opinion.
+Having a lint-free towel or rag to use on cast iron is essential (unless you prefer paper towels).

 There is nothing worse than seeing tiny pieces of lint on your pan after drying or coating it with oil.

 You probably know what I’m talking about.